garden-io/garden/docs/reference/commands.md

     state:

-# Local file paths to any exported artifacts from the task run.
+# Local file paths to any exported artifacts from the Run's execution.
 artifacts:
 ```